Take note of this Trade Activity: Altimmune Inc. (ALT)

-Let’s start up with the current stock price of Altimmune Inc. (ALT), which is $5.29 to be very precise.
-The Stock rose vividly during the last session to $11.10 after opening rate of $11.08 while the lowest price it went was recorded $10.62 before closing at $10.92.Recently in News on March 21, 2023, Altimmune Announces Positive Results from Week 24 Interim Analysis of Pemvidutide MOMENTUM Phase 2 Obesity Trial and 12-Week Phase 1b Type 2 Diabetes Safety Trial.
+At the end of the latest market close, Altimmune Inc. (ALT) was valued at $4.32.
+In that particular session, Stock kicked-off at the price of $4.23 while reaching the peak value of $4.434 and lowest value recorded on the day was $4.17.
+The stock current value is $4.84.Recently in News on March 21, 2023, Altimmune Announces Positive Results from Week 24 Interim Analysis of Pemvidutide MOMENTUM Phase 2 Obesity Trial and 12-Week Phase 1b Type 2 Diabetes Safety Trial.
 MOMENTUM Phase 2 Obesity Trial (Week 24 Interim Analysis of 160 Subjects).
 You can read further details here

 Altimmune Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $23.49 on 09/02/22, with the lowest value was $3.83 for the same time period, recorded on 05/12/22.